relf/pyDOE3/doc/randomized.rst

     intervals
   - "correlation" or "corr": minimize the maximum correlation coefficient
   - "lhsmu" : Latin hypercube with multifimensional Uniformity.
-Correlation between variable can be enforced by setting a valid covariance matrix.
+Correlation between variable can be enforced by setting a valid correlation matrix.
 Description of the algorithm can be found in `Deutsch and Deutsch`_.

 The output design scales all the variable ranges from zero to one which